mkilikrates/documentation/Docker/k8s/kind/gitea/README.md

  ```

 Note that latest 3 lines are to expose metrics to [prometheus operator](https://github.com/prometheus-operator/prometheus-operator?tab=readme-ov-file#helm-chart) so you can remove it if you don't need it.
+Additionally, it is allowing create new repositories using simple git push.

 Finally you can access using your browser